mialana/amyliu.dev/src/content/projects/Houdini_Ruins_Terrain_Toolset/index.md

 ## Summary

 This project presents Ruins Terrain Toolset, or RTT, a procedural toolset developed in SideFX Houdini for generating ruined terrains and detailed environmental assets suitable for real-time game engines, such as Unity or Unreal.
-Built as an individual submission to the 2025 SideFX Game Art Challenge in the Best Game Art Tool category, assets are constructed entirely within Houdini -- featuring VEX-programming via `Attribute Wrangle` nodes and Copernicus -- without relying on Quixel / external mega-scan libraries.
-This is in accordance with the contest’s constraints.
-Additionally, all HDAs can be ported for usage to Unity and Unreal.
+Notably, all included geometry, tools, and interactions are procedurally constructed entirely within native Houdini without relying on external mega-scan libraries.

-The resulting pipeline emphasizes scalability and flexibility, enabling artists to create easily create detailed, modular scenes without the overhead of complex technical setups.
+It features heightfield-based terrain geometry, Copernicus texturing, rigid-body dynamics (RBD) simulations/fracturing, dynamic shortest path calculations, and more.

 ## Motivation